The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 In fact, Makrouhi says the only people who have helped her were volunteers who ferried some of her most precious belongings to a tiny flat she now rents in a different part of the city.

-She has finally received 30 million lira (around $1,500 on the black market rate) from the Lebanese army in compensation which she is now living off.
+She has finally received 30 million lira (around $1500 on the black market rate) from the Lebanese army in compensation which is now living off.
 But as prices soar it won’t last for long.

 “Why haven’t the authorities at least helped me clear up the flat?” she asks, picking her way through the rubble.